leonp/leonp.github.io/blog/web/_posts/2017-08-22-modular-css-vs-semantic-class-names-an-example.md

 </div>

-This isn't very <abbr title="Don't repeat yourself">DRY</abbr>.
+This isn't very [DRY](https://code.tutsplus.com/tutorials/3-key-software-principles-you-must-understand--net-25161).
 On any large scale site, think about the number of times you might write something like `margin-bottom: 1em` even if you're only creating the class names you need for the job in hand.
-In modular CSS it's written one time only, thereby making your CSS files a lot smaller.
-I'm willing to bet whole modular CSS frameworks are smaller than any handcrafted stylesheet, even before you start filtering the CSS subsets you don't need.
+In modular CSS it's written one time only, thereby making your CSS lighter through not repeating the same declarations.
+I'm willing to bet that on any medium to large size site whole modular CSS frameworks are smaller than any handcrafted stylesheet, even before you start filtering the CSS subsets you don't need.

 ### But this isn&#8217;t very semantic

-Class names aren't meant to be semantic.
+Class names aren't meant to be semantic; they mean nothing to machines.
 They're meant to aid styling.
 However, as appearance aids meaning&hellip;

-If by _semantic_ you mean machine-readable, you should [use a schema](http://schema.org/BlogPosting) instead, and use classes to style things and nothing else.
+If by _semantic_ you mean machine-readable, you should [use a schema](http://schema.org/BlogPosting) instead.

 ### Conclusion

 I'm not telling anyone to do things in a certain way (honest!)
-On small sites you can merrily use semantic class names and keep it manageable -- I did it for about 7 years on this site.
+On small sites I think you can merrily use semantic class names and keep it manageable -- I did it for about 7 years on this site.
 On bigger sites with more than one author, probably not.

-However, I do think some developers are lumping Bass CSS and Tachyons together with Foundation and Bootstrap, and that's a mistake.
-Modular CSS _does_ provide a way to build web UI quickly and sanely; if you're not already doing so, you should at least start giving the idea some serious thought.
+However, I do think some developers lump Bass CSS and Tachyons with Foundation and Bootstrap, which is a mistake.
+Modular CSS _does_ provide a way to build web UI quickly and sanely; if you're not already doing so, you should at least look into the idea.